mattermost/mattermost-developer-documentation/site/content/contribute/expectations/_index.md

     - [Core Plugins]({{< ref "/contribute/more-info/plugins/" >}}): A core set of officially-maintained plugins that provide a variety of improvements to Mattermost.
     - Core Integrations: Mattermost product verticals including [Boards]({{< ref "/contribute/more-info/focalboard/" >}}) and [Playbooks](https://github.com/mattermost/mattermost-plugin-playbooks).

-## Subsection 2 — During the contribution process
+## During the contribution process

-1. Check in regularly with your PR — it’d be unfortunate if your hard work was shelved because of a lost notification.
+1. Check in regularly with your PR to review and respond to feedback.
-2. Thoroughly document what you’re doing.
-This way, future contributors will be easily able to pick up on your work (including yourself).
-This is especially helpful if you need to step back from a PR — in that case, just tell your supervisor how the next contributor can find your documentation.
+2. Thoroughly document what you’re doing in your PR.
+This way, future contributors can pick up on your work (including you!).
+This is especially helpful if you need to step back from a PR.
 3. PRs should represent projects, both in code and in content.
 Keep unrelated tasks to different PRs.
 4. Make your PR titles and commit messages descriptive!
-If you make reviewer’s lives easier by briefly describing the project in the PR title and in your commit messages, you’ll likely get faster responses, less clarifying questions, and better advice.
+Briefly describing the project in the PR title and in your commit messages often results in faster responses, less clarifying questions, and better feedback.

 ## Subsection 3 — While writing code